 - In Warcraft II's case, even the setup program got annoyed if you kept clicking the sound test button.

-- In Warcraft II, poking a critter often enough and fast enough will result in lots of little animal sounds and finally the critter will just... well...
+- In Warcraft II, poking a critter enough times will result in lots of little animal sounds and finally the critter will just... well...
 BOOM! and a small bloody mess is all that's left.
-The explosion actually does damage to its surroundings.

 - The Starcraft critters do it better: Click them enough and they explode in a nuclear explosion.
-That one doesn't do any damage to other units, but can potentially scare the heck out of another person in casual multiplayer.
+It doesn't do any damage to other units, but can potentially scare the heck out of another person in casual multiplayer.

 - Warcraft III takes the poking further by having various Monty Python and the Holy Grail jokes being said among the human units, and veiled pokes at the Church of Happyology among the Scourge's more intelligible units.
 Also, several rare/unique units have some massively long "annoyed" quotes.
-Heck, a lot of the "Demon" units have a running gag of "Darkness" calling people on the phone.
 The Pit Lord gets even more egregious with line with him publicly coming out to his girlfriend as a demon over a daytime talk show.

 - The Thor unit in Starcraft II combines a fourth wall break with a Shout-Out, "I am here, click me!"